Twitter Announces Broader Rollout Of Tipping Feature (And Even Includes Bitcoin) | Benzinga

 Related Link: What You Need To Know About Twitter's $809.5M Settlement Agreement

-Twitter to Allow Bitcoin Tipping: Twitter said people can now tip with Bitcoin using Strike, a payment application built on the Bitcoin Lightning Network that allows people to send and receive Bitcoin.
+Twitter to Allow Bitcoin Tipping: Twitter said people can now tip with Bitcoin (CRYTO: BTC) using Strike, a payment application built on the Bitcoin Lightning Network that allows people to send and receive Bitcoin.

 When a user enables Tips on their profile, they can now also add his Bitcoin address.
 People can copy the address and paste it into a Bitcoin wallet of their choice to send the user a payment directly.